alzadjalim888-sudo/Maryam/README.md

 Event Booking System

-Event Planner C++ Project, This program allows users to plan and book events by selecting event type, venue and additional services, and automatically calculating the total cost.
+Event Planner (C++ Project), This program allows users to plan and book events by selecting event type, venue and additional services, and automatically calculating the total cost.

   Features:
 - Client registration